qhwa/text2path/README.md

 require 'text2path'

 # load font from pre-built svg font file
-# You can make svg font from .ttf or other format with Batik tools
+# You can make svg font from .ttf or other formats with Batik tools
 font = Text2Path::SvgFont.load 'assets/fonts/arial.svg'

 # Code below converts text to svg output that can be displayed in browsers: